 Looking north from the boat launch ...

-After hooking the fifth wheel up and loading the canoe, we left Quiet Lake to continue north.
-We stopped at the Quiet Lake recreation site about 20 km north of the campground.
-It was a narrow edge along the lakeshore suitable for tents and truck/campers and very exposed to the chilly south wind blowing on the lake.
+We left Quiet Lake campground to continue north.
+We stopped at a camping area about 20 km north of the campground.
+It was a narrow edge along the lakeshore suitable for tents and truck/campers.
+Nearby, there are pieces of equipment from the original road construction.

 Quiet Lake Grader Station, a maintenance camp at km 98